 - If you don’t have the time or space to grow tomatoes at home, don’t forget about your local farmers’ markets.
 These markets are often a treasure-trove of jewel toned heirloom tomatoes, the lighter colors often signaling a milder acid content.
 To locate a farmers’ market near you, visit Local Harvest and search using your zip code.

-- Finally, if you eat something that gives you digestive discomfort due to high acid content in the food or beverage, don’t forget to keep Prelief handy to take the edge off.
+- Finally, if you eat something that gives you discomfort due to high acid content in the food or beverage, don’t forget to keep Prelief handy to take the edge off.

-Remember, your symptoms may come and go over time and you may eventually tolerate more foods than you do now.
+Remember, your issues may come and go over time and you may eventually tolerate more foods than you do now.
 There is no reason to avoid something unless you need to, so if you are feeling pretty good, don’t be afraid to experiment occasionally with small portions of your trigger foods.
 You may be pleasantly surprised that you can indulge in some of your favorites once again!

 My Way Pizza (Serves 4)